google/oss-fuzz-gen/experimental/end_to_end/README.md

 ## Usage

-To run OSS-Fuzz project generation a CLI tool is exposed from installing OSS-Fuzz-gen in a Python virtual environment.
+To run OSS-Fuzz project generation a CLI tool is exposed from installing LogicFuzz in a Python virtual environment.
 This is installed using the following command:

 ```sh